owainow/aro-migration-hackathon-run/docs/readme.md

 Your CI/CD pipeline should handle the entire process from building your application to deploying it on your ARO cluster:

+You will need to add the following secrets from your env file to your repo.

 **Required GitHub Secrets:**
 - `REGISTRY_URL`: The URL of your Azure Container Registry (e.g., myregistry.azurecr.io)
 - `REGISTRY_USERNAME`: Username for your container registry (usually the registry name)